Provides memory management via MCP for adding, searching, updating, and deleting long-term memories across users, agents, and runs.

 uv pip install mem0-mcp-server

-Or with standard pip:
+Or with plain pip:

 pip install mem0-mcp-server